October 13, 2018

 The disciples were even more amazed, and said to each other, “Who then can be saved?”

-Wealth was not the sign of blessing, rather it was the source of burden.
-This was truly an OMG moment.
+Wealth was not the sign of blessing, rather it was the source of burden?
+This was truly a head scratching moment.

 The Kingdom of God cannot be understood as an extension of the Kingdom of the World with a little Jesus overlay.
 The Kingdom of God cannot be understood as a projection of even the best and most fair minded merit system we can imagine.
 Bottom line: No one has any claim on the Kingdom of God.
 In fact, it’s impossible for anyone to enter the Kingdom of God on their own terms.